-- Appoint the President and Chief Executive Officer.
+- 1. Appoint the President and Chief Executive Officer.
 Select a Chair of the Board amongst the directors and, if appropriate, a Vice Chair of the Board.
 If the Chair of the Board is not an independent director, select a Lead Director amongst the independent directors.
 The Vice Chair of the Board may hold both offices. - 2.
-Approve the appointment of the other members of management. - 3.
+Approve, upon recommendation of the Human Resources and Corporate Governance Committee, the appointment of the other members of management reporting directly to the President and Chief Executive Officer ("Senior Management"). - 3.
 Ensure that the Human Resources and Corporate Governance Committee assesses annually the performance of the Chief Executive Officer and of senior management, taking into consideration the Board's expectations and the objectives that have been set. - 4.
-Approve, upon the recommendation of the Human Resources and Corporate Governance Committee, the compensation of the Chief Executive Officer and the Chief Financial Officer, as well as the overall objectives the Chief Executive Officer must achieve. - 5.
-Approve the Chair of the Board's, the Vice Chair of the Board's and the directors' compensation. - 6.
+Approve, upon the recommendation of the Human Resources and Corporate Governance Committee, the compensation of the Chief Executive Officer and the Chief Financial Officer, as well as the objectives the Chief Executive Officer must achieve. - 5.
+Approve, upon recommendation of the Human Resources and Corporate Governance Committee, the Chair of the Board's, the Vice Chair of the Board's and the directors' compensation. - 6.
 Ensure that a management succession planning process is in place. - 7.
 Ensure that the Human Resources and Corporate Governance Committee considers the implications of the risks associated with the Corporation's compensation policies and practices.